-Once you have tables in the editor, you can use the Columns pane to categorize each column and give it a role in the app.
+Once you have tables in the editor, you can categorize each column, and set properties to define their roles and behaviors.

 You start defining your column when you give it a name in your spreadsheet and populate it with data of a particular type.
 The column type determines the role of the column in the app.

 Each column has a name.
 The editor determines the name of your column based on the top cell in the spreadsheet of each column.
 The editor deduces the type of data you have in your column based on the data in it.

 For example, if you have a column named

 Birthday and all of your data points use the format

 03-20-2000, AppSheet will assume the column is of type